TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Fix smoke traces for steel bullets

+- Mode interaction with GUI
+	- Setups expose current mode?
+		- Then an if constexpr happens

 - Player & modes
 	- A mode shall operate without crash on virtually any cosmos
 		- Should catch up with changes